Housing benefit and council tax support are available for people on low incomes to help them cover the cost of their rent.

 Register here for self serve and manage your account online today.

-In January the following services will only be available online:
+The following services are only available online:

 - Making a claim – Our new claim form is completely interactive and very easy to use.
 It will only ask you the questions relevant to your circumstances and let you know exactly what evidence you need to provide to complete your application.
 Using our online form, your claim will also be processed faster meaning you will receive any benefit entitlement earlier.